 By the 1916-1917 season, the Barrons and the Fitzpatricks had moved to the Hotel Somerset (in August of 1917, the Barrons’ son, Robert, was killed while serving as a cadet in the Army Aviation Training Corps, drowned while attempting to save two other cadets who had crashed in the Delaware River).

 John and Marietta Thomas resumed living at 315 Commonwealth during the 1916-1917 winter season.
-They continued to live there in 1922, but had moved to 34 Gloucester by 1923.
+They continued to live there during the 1921-1922 season, but moved thereafter to 34 Gloucester.

-By 1923, 315 Commonwealth was the home of Lincoln Baylies and his wife, Mary Beatrice (Ballard) Baylies.
-They had been married in June of 1920, after which they had lived briefly in New York City and then in an apartment at 8 Gloucester.
-Prior to their marriage, he had lived at 5 Commonwealth with his parents, Walter and Charlotte (Upham) Baylies.
-His father is shown as the owner of 315 Commonwealth on the 1928 Bromley map, and the Heirs of Walter C. Baylies are shown as the owners on the 1938 map.
-Lincoln Baylies et al were the assessed owners through 1941.
+By the 1922-1923 winter season, 315 Commonwealth was the home of the Baylieses’ son and daughter-in-law, Lincoln Baylies and Mary Beatrice (called Beatrice) (Ballard) Baylies.
+They had married in June of 1920, after which they lived briefly in New York City and then in an apartment at 8 Gloucester.
+Prior to their marriage, he had lived at 5 Commonwealth with his parents.

 Lincoln Baylies was a member of his father’s wholesale dry goods firm until his father’s death in May of 1936.
 He subsequently was employed by the New England Power Association.